Use Avero for Smart Scheduling

 The Trend Report is your key to unlocking recent fluctuations in business to make sure you have enough staff without over-staffing.
 The trend report places each day's performance side by side with helpful information like weather, events, and an average for the included days.

-Set you report generator to the business and metrics you'd like and in the date box select Trend:
+Set your report generator to the business and metrics you'd like, and in the date box, select Trend:

 Compare the last week or 10 days:

 Or dive into the details and compare the last 10 Fridays to get your most likely needs for this Friday.